FastCode: The FastCode Library

 When calling functions directly it is entirely up to the application developer to call the version of a function he thinks is fastest.

 When using the patching functionality the library automatically detects the CPU type at application load, and uses this information to redirect all function calls to the FastCode winner function for that specific CPU.

-FastMM4 Memory Manager
+FastMM4 memory manager

 The FastMM memory manager used by Delphi and C++ Builder since 2006 is also the winner of a FastCode competition.
 It replaced the standard memory manager of Delphi and is not only less prone to memory fragmentation, it also provides improved debugging possibilities like being able to report memory leaks when the application is being closed, detecting use after memory release or double releases.

 FastMM4 is also used as memory manager for applications developed in Lazarus.

 FastMM4 is often listed as a "must have" tool for Delphi developers.

 Nexus DB comes with FastMM4 integration for leakchecking.

 FastMM usage is documented in "The New Memory Manager In BDS 2006".